graciellehigino/ms_range_interactions/manuscript.md

 most local networks (69.07%) built using the original IUCN range maps had at least one mammal species with a path to a primary producer (panel _(b)_ of
-@fig:richness), which reinforces that the interactions we observe in the Serengeti foodweb is representative of the interactions for these mammals in the whole African continent.
+@fig:richness), which reinforces that the interactions we observe in the Serengeti food web is representative of the interactions for these mammals in the whole African continent.
 On average, local food webs had almost half of their mammal species disconnected from basal species (mean = 46.2%, median = 33.3%).
 In